unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 | organization  | 2                      |
 | network       | 3                      |

 When no type is specified, it defaults to individual.
-For more information on the different types of @uniknames, see the [relevant documentation](https://docs.uns.network/uns-network-key-concepts/unik-type.html#summary).
+For more information on the different types of @unikname, see the [relevant documentation](https://docs.uns.network/uns-network-key-concepts/unik-type.html#summary).

 A @unikname therefore has several equivalent representations.
-For instance, the following @uniknames are equivalent and will resolve to the same DID:
+For instance, the following @unikname are equivalent and will resolve to the same DID:

 ```
 @bob